 6. Adhere to a vaccination schedule.

 Staff should follow a regular vaccination schedule.
-ASCs must make sure that recommended vaccinations are being administered to their staff as recommended to minimize the transmission of diseases to co-workers and patients.
+ASCs must make sure that vaccinations are being administered to their staff as recommended to minimize the transmission of diseases to co-workers and patients.

 Establishing an Infection Prevention Program at Your ASC